 All other income solutions for retired people require you to keep investing your money.
 Your investments need to grow to fight inflation, but at the same time you’re eating into that same pot in order to live.
 If your investments crash you could be in trouble.
 Therefore, alternative solutions to regular annuities are not to be taken lightly, particularly by inexperienced investors.

-The most common alternatives to consider are:
+The most common alternatives to consider are the following.

 Unsecured pensions (for under 75s)